robertbutacu/scala-bot/README.md

 # ScalaBot

-ScalaBot is a concurrent, purely functional, easy to use, highly scalable and customizable light-weight Scala Library that can be used to create ChatBots.
+ScalaBot is a concurrent, purely functional, easy to use and customizable light-weight Scala Library that can be used to create ChatBots.

 Among its features, it includes:
 - custom replies for input